V.02.Res.07 Kaiwhakamana visits

 - Provide for the access and safe conduct of Kaiwhakamana in prisons in accordance with the spirit of these instructions.

-Prison directors are responsible for the administration of the Kaiwhakamana policy in accordance with the Corrections Regulations 2005 and with POM Incident response / reporting.
-In particular, Prison directors are to ensure that:
+General manager custodial are responsible for the administration of the Kaiwhakamana policy in accordance with the [Corrections Regulations 2005] and with POM [Incident response / reporting].
+In particular, general manager custodial are to ensure that:

-- Kaumātua recommended by iwi / urban Māori authorities to any prison within the rohe of that authority, are forwarded to the National Commissioner to be registered as Kaiwhakamana for that prison and for all prisons in New Zealand.
+- Kaumātua recommended by iwi / urban Māori authorities to any prison within the rohe of that authority, are forwarded to the Commissioner Custodial Services to be registered as Kaiwhakamana for that prison and for all prisons in New Zealand.

 - All Kaiwhakamana are afforded access to prisons to visit members of their iwi / hapū / whānau, at any time that can be managed with reasonable notice, as indicated in these instructions.